Murder of Lauren Giddings: Murder

-McDaniel and Giddings lived in neighboring apartments and were former classmates at Mercer University.
 According to McDaniel, at 4:30 a.m. on Sunday June 26, 2011, he used a master key to gain access to Giddings' apartment.
-Wearing a mask and gloves, McDaniel strangled her to death with his hands in her bedroom.
+Wearing a mask and gloves, McDaniel strangled her with his hands in her bedroom.
 The next day, he dismembered her body in the bathroom with a hacksaw.
 Most of Giddings' remains were discarded in a dumpster on campus.
-However, the torso was thrown in a trashcan outside the apartment complex.
+However, her torso was thrown in a trashcan outside the apartment complex.